NathanaelA/nativescript-platform-css/README.md

 ## Why use this?
 You can set ALL the normal CSS values this way include width, height, font-size.
 This allows you to reuse the majority of your css without having to have separate files.

+## Enhanced modes
+This plugin in addition to doing .android or .ios; will create a .ios or .androidXXX (where XXX is the DPI of the screen) an

 ### Notes
 There is also a related plugin called NativeScript-orientation that automatically will do the same type of CSS coolness for dealing with device orientation.